-Should you be experiencing more serious hearing impairment, we strongly recommend consulting an audiologist for a prescription-grade medical hearing aid tailored to your individual needs.
+Should you be experiencing more serious hearing impairment, we strongly recommend consulting a hearing healthcare specialist for a prescription-grade medical hearing aid tailored to your individual needs.

 Our detailed guide below will help you better understand your various options, bringing you one step closer to finding the product that's right for you.